swiss-bike-data/swiss_bike_deaths/README.md

 ## swiss bike deaths

-bash script to download and parse switzerland bicycle deaths
+This is a bash script to download and parse switzerland bicycle deaths.
+The data is available visually ([geo.admin.ch](https://s.geo.admin.ch/86fcf4641c)) but in the default view you can select with an OR clause, but can't select fatalities that were involving ONLY bicylce accidents.

 ## running